Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Adversarial Attacks

-Environment Attack based on the Actor Network (\textbf{EAAN}) \mycite{schott_improving_2022} perturbs the dynamics of the environment by modifying the underlying state depending on the a divergence of the Actor Network.
+\paragraph{Gradient Attacks (White-Box)}\ \\ \textbf{Environment Attack based on the Actor Network} (EAAN) \mycite{schott2022improving} perturbs the environment dynamics by modifying the underlying state depending on the divergence of the Actor Network.
 Given a state $s$ and observation $x = O(s)$, EAAN uses a gradient attack on the actor (policy) network of the agent to generate a perturbation $a^{\xi,X}$ of the observation which could be used to craft an adversarial observation $x' = x + a^{\xi,X}$ increasing a divergence metric $D\big(\pi(x'),\pi(x)\big)$.
-This perturbation of the observation is then mapped to a perturbation $a^{\xi,S}$ of the state used to create a perturbed state $\widetilde{s} = s + a^{\xi,S}$, ensuring the property $x' = O(\widetilde{s})$.
+This perturbation of the observation is then mapped to a perturbation $a^{\xi,S}$ of the state used to create a perturbed state $\widetilde{s} = s + a^{\xi,S}$, ensuring the property $x' = O(\widetilde{s})$. \textbf{Cost: 1 backward pass}.

-Compared to EACN presented in previous section, EAAN does not require the knowledge of a value-critic network.
-However, as only focused on ponctual changes of agent decision, it is usually less effective in the long term.
-Dynamics changes it induces usually lead to simple oscillations of the agent (e.g., creating an alternance of left and right directions in navigation or control tasks), without really impacting its global behavior.
+Compared to EACN presented in the previous section, EAAN does not require the knowledge of a value-critic network.
+However, as it is only focused on punctual changes of agent decision, it is usually less effective in the long term.
+Dynamics changes it induces usually lead to simple oscillations of the agent (e.g., alternating left and right directions in navigation or control tasks), without really impacting its global behavior.
 Defense against such attacks can nevertheless incitate the agent to reach safer states, where manipulation is more difficult (i.e., where minor state or transition changes cannot impact its decision), but tuning the level of attack can be tricky, and unexpected behaviors can emerge.
-In contrast, defense against attacks such as EACN can prevent from reaching undesirable states, where decision, despite potentially secured, inevitably lead to unwanted areas of the environement.
+In contrast, defense against attacks such as EACN can prevent reaching undesirable states, where decisions, despite being potentially secured, inevitably lead to unwanted areas of the environment.
 In such, both kinds of approaches can be considered as complementary.

 A representation of the integration and usage of EAAN for dynamics attacks in an RL context is shown in Figure \ref{fig:gradient_short_dynamics_attack_state}.